The Rights of the Child Policy

 ALL children have the right to freedom of expression (article 13) which includes the right to share information in any way they choose, including by talking, drawing or writing, etc.

-Nursery Managers and Designated Safeguarding Lead Officers
+By Brittany V – Nursery Manager and Designated Safeguarding Lead Officers